-By making small changes to your site and developing relevant content that is keyword rich, you can work to rank higher on the search engine results page.
+By making small changes to your site and developing relevant content that is keyword-rich, you can work to rank higher on the search engine results page.
 The higher you rank on Google, the more opportunities you will have to drive new traffic to your web pages.

-SEO is especially important for small business owners because potential customers who are searching for local businesses to buy from often use their mobile device to find nearby locations.
+SEO is especially important for small business owners because potential customers who are searching for local businesses to buy from often use their mobile devices to find nearby locations.
 By optimizing your site and content for local SEO, you can increase your chances of appearing in these local mobile search results and reaching more of your target customers.
 You can use Google My Business profile to better boost your brand awareness in your local area.
 As an added note, it’s also important that your site is mobile responsive, which means that it can easily be accessed and navigated through on a mobile device.

 So how do you improve SEO for your small business?
-You can start with a site audit.
+You can start with a free website audit.
 Whether you choose to conduct the audit yourself or hire an experienced SEO agency, a site audit is the first step in understanding where your site stands when it comes to search engine optimization.
 The audit will take a look at your on-page SEO to determine your website’s strengths and weaknesses when it comes to search engine optimization.
-This includes both your site structure as well as content.
+This includes both your site structure as well as the content.

 Search engine optimization is important, but it can be a bit tricky, especially if you don’t have in-house experts that know the ins and outs of optimizing your site for search engines like Google.
 Fortunately, this is something that can very easily be outsourced to an SEO marketing agency.
 With on-going SEO services available from LYFE, we can help you improve your search engine rankings while you focus on your core business.